 7. Once the process is completed, you will see a pop-up reading “The Recovery Drive is ready”

 8. Click on Finish > Eject and remove the USB drive from your computer.

 Make sure that you clearly label the USB Device as Windows 10 Recovery Drive and keep it in a safe place.

 The good thing about Recovery Drive is that it is not tied to a specific PC.
 You can use this Recovery Drive to recover any Windows 10 computer.

 Problem Occurred While Creating Recovery Drive Error

-Depending on the case, Windows 10 may or may not provide the reason for this problem mostly it does not provide any reason or clue to resolve this problem.
+Depending on the case, Windows 10 may or may not provide any reason for this problem (mostly it does not provide any reason or clue to resolve this problem).

-Recovery Drive Using Media Creation Tool
+Create Recovery Drive Using Media Creation Tool

 Windows Media Creation Tool offers an easy way to create a Windows 10 bootable USB drive, which can also be used as Windows 10 recovery drive.

 You can learn more about this and create a Bootable Windows 10 USB Drive by using steps as provided in this guide: How to Create Bootable Windows 10 USB Drive.